NichiHachi/video-to-ASCII/README.md

 3. [Libraries](#libraries)

 ## Usage

+1. Compile everything using the Namefile.

-1. Put your video in the folder.
+2. Put your video in the folder.

-2. Run main.exe
+3. Run main

-3. After the rendering of the video is finished, there will be a video called ASCII_+the original name.
+4. After the rendering of the video is finished, there will be a video called ASCII_+the original name.

 Example of rendering :
 * [Bicolor](https://youtu.be/N1hLC0iY8EU)